Kim Chan

-Kim Chan (born Kim Shung Chan; 陈锦湘; December 28, 1917 – October 5, 2008) was a Chinese–American actor and producer.
-He was most notable for his roles as Lo Si, a.k.a.
-The Ancient, in Kung Fu: The Legend Continues and Mr. Kim in The Fifth Element.
+Kim Chan (born Kim Shung Chan; 陈锦湘; December 28, 1917 – October 5, 2008) was a Chinese and American actor and producer.
+He was most notable for his roles as Lo Si, also known as The Ancient, in Kung Fu: The Legend Continues and Mr. Kim in The Fifth Element.

-Early life, family and education
+Early life and education

 Kim Shung Chan was born in Shanghai, to a family originally from Taishan, Guangdong.
-Together with his father and two sisters, Chan immigrated to the United States in 1928, first living in Rhode Island before settling in the Bronx in New York City in 1938.
-Chan worked as a maître d at the House of Chan family restaurant in Manhattan.
+Together with his father and two sisters, Chan immigrated to the United States in 1928, first living in Rhode Island, before settling in the Bronx in New York City in 1938.
+Chan worked as a maître d'hôtel at the House of Chan family restaurant in Manhattan.
 Having held a life-long fascination with the film industry, he left this position in the 1940s to pursue an acting career, which led to his father cutting off ties with him.
-Although Chan was happy with the higher wages for work as an extra, he had frequent financial difficulties and was homeless for two years.
-He primarily worked as a construction worker during this time.
+Although Chan was happy with the higher wages for work as an extra, he had frequent financial difficulties and was homeless for two years, often living in Central Park.
+He primarily worked menial jobs in construction, restaurants and laundries, during this time.